NoahKise/hair-salon/README.md

 ## Description

 This is a simple web application to help a fictional salon owner keep track of her stylists and clients.
 The user can create, read, update, and delete instances of both the stylist and client classes.
+Search functionality for all lists is included.

 ## Setup/Installation Requirements